ProjectsGm2/Gm2-Wordpress-Suite/docs/index.md

 ## Building the Business Context Prompt

 Before using the Business Context Prompt builder make sure the ChatGPT feature is enabled and your API key and model are configured under **Gm2 → ChatGPT**.
 Then open **SEO → Context** and click **Generate AI Prompt** below the Business Context Prompt field.
 The plugin assembles a single prompt from all of your Context answers and sends it to ChatGPT.
 The resulting text appears in the textarea ready for review and editing.

+## ChatGPT Logging

+When logging is enabled, the **Gm2 → ChatGPT** page shows a table of recent prompts and responses.
+This data is written to `chatgpt.log` inside the plugin directory.
+Use the **Enable Logging** checkbox on the ChatGPT settings page to turn logging on or off.
+If you need to clear the entries, click the **Reset Logs** button below the table.